Bk-2112/ai-websecurity-report/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your endresult1.py and endresult2.py

 `GEMINI_API_KEY`